-25 Books, Movies and Shows Made By Women We Can’t Wait to Get Our Hands on in 2017
+25 Books, Movies and Shows Made By Women Coming Out in 2017

 April 26 on Hulu

-In this adaptation of Margaret Atwood's dystopian novel, Elisabeth Moss (Mad Men), Samira Wiley (Orange Is the New Black) and Alexis Bledel (Gilmore Girls) are struggling to survive in a dystopian nation where women have lost their civil rights.
-The story centers on Moss's Offred, one of the nation's few remaining fertile women who is forced into sexual slavery to the upper classes.
+In this adaptation of Margaret Atwood's dystopian novel, Elisabeth Moss (Mad Men), Samira Wiley (Orange Is the New Black) and Alexis Bledel (Gilmore Girls) are struggling to survive in a nation where women have lost their civil rights.
+The story centers on Moss's Offred, one of the country's few remaining fertile women who is forced into sexual slavery to the upper classes.
 Ilene Chaiken (The L Word) wrote the original script, but left to become the showrunner for Empire on Fox.
 Bruce Miller has since taken over as showrunner in consultation with Atwood, credited as a producer.

 The Leavers